macauyeah/ubuntuPackerImage/README.md

 If your multipass running in windows or mac, you need to install docker when launching a new instance.
 You may take a look of [initDockerClusterWithoutStaticIp.sh](initDockerClusterWithoutStaticIp.sh).
 I did not verify the script every update because of network bandwidth.

 If your ubuntu server running in windows hyper-v, you can also expose virtualization to it and you can run mulitpass in it.
+Shutdown the vm and type following command with administrator.
 ```powershell
 Set-VMProcessor -VMName YOUR_VM_NAME -ExposeVirtualizationExtensions $true
 ```